GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

 ## Software development kits

 * **Genesys Cloud Platform API SDK - Python** - Client libraries used to simplify application integration with Genesys Cloud by handling low-level HTTP requests.
-The Genesys Cloud Platform API SDK is used in two ways.
-First, since we run Archy from the command line, we leverage the Genesys Cloud Python SDK to create the email address that triggers our Architect inbound email flow.
-Second, we use the Genesys Cloud Python SDK to write test cases to ensure core behaviors in the flow function properly.
+The Genesys Cloud Platform API SDK is used to write test cases to ensure core behaviors in the flow function properly.

 ## Prerequisites